-The herpes simplex virus type 1 (HSV-1) causes cold sores.
+The herpes simplex virus type 1 (HSV-1) causes cold sores in various areas, including under the nose.
 There is no cure for the virus that causes them, but creams and ointments, such as acyclovir (Zovirax), may ease symptoms and speed recovery.

 In this article, we explain what cold sores are and what causes them.
 We also look at possible complications and how to treat and prevent them.